Week 11 NFL playoff picture: Cowboys to play for NFC East lead

 4. Houston Texans (7-3)

 The Texans are in historic territory.
-It has been 93 years since an NFL team won seven consecutive games after a 0-3 start, according to Elias Sports Bureau research.
-With six games to play, they are in strong position in the AFC South.
-In addition to holding a two-game lead over the Colts and Titans, they also have a 5-2 conference record.
+It has been 93 years since an NFL team won seven consecutive games after an 0-3 start, according to Elias Sports Bureau research.
+With six games to play, the Texans are in strong position in the AFC South.
+In addition to holding a two-game lead over the Colts and Titans, they have a 5-2 conference record.
 That's two games better (in the loss column) than the Colts and three better than the Titans, a helpful combination if and when a tiebreaker needs to be applied.

 Next up: Home vs. Tennessee Titans

-Ravens' offense shines in Week 11 Fantasy takeaways
+Ravens' offense shines in Week 11 fantasy takeaways

-Mike Clay explains why Lamar Jackson and Gus Edwards are trending up for fantasy managers, and why Deshaun Watson is losing value after Week 11.
+Mike Clay explains why Lamar Jackson and Gus Edwards are trending up for fantasy managers and why Deshaun Watson is losing value after Week 11.

 5. Los Angeles Chargers (7-3)

-Sunday's late-game meltdown against the Broncos dealt a blow to the Chargers' chances for overtaking the Chiefs in the AFC West.
+Sunday's late-game meltdown against the Broncos dealt a blow to the Chargers' chances of overtaking the Chiefs in the AFC West.
 But it's going to take a dramatic nosedive over the next six weeks for them to miss the playoffs.
 With 11 AFC teams at 5-5 or worse, FPI still gives the Chargers a 93.6 percent chance to make the postseason.

 Next up: Home vs. Arizona Cardinals